CosmosYu9/RoadSegmentation/data/MASS/TrainY/ReadMe.md

-The directory to save all the training GT(ground truth) images.
+The directory to save all the training GT(ground truth) images (TrainY).